 Many abilities and feats allow you to take plot-mediated looks at items, locations, or situations.
 The most prominent among these are feats of Learning and Perception.
 Some skills such as craft also grant abilities (Master’s Eye) that have similar effects.
-In order to use any of these abilities in such a way, the involved character or characters must declare that they are formally Investigating the subject in question.
-Only then will there be a Director/Plot Member/Marshal response.
+In order to use any of these abilities in such a way, the involved character or characters must declare that they are formally Investigating the subject in question, informing staff who will then resolve the investigation.

 Investigations are limited in the following ways:

 - Only 3 individuals may participate in a particular Investigation

 - A character may only participate in an Investigation once per game day (See Healing and Scholarship, Ch.
 5 for exceptions to this).

 - A character may only investigate the same target once per event, without exception.

 - All Investigations have a minimum threshold of abilities and feats that need to be called before they are successful: failure is possible in an Investigation.